imndb/Spring-certification-notes/Notes-2024.md

 - Datasource represents any datasource for SQL database
 - The DataSource interface is implemented b a driver vendor.

+- If JDBC is used with transaction, then DataSourceUtils which is using TransactionSynchronizationManager will reuse connection between method calls as long as transaction is not commited or rolled back.

 Which of the following properties are required in order to configure an external MySQL Database?